How Revenue is Spent at The Jackson Laboratory (2019)

 The Jackson Laboratory (JAX) is an independent, non-profit 501 (c) (3) biomedical research institute with three main research centers (Bar Harbor, Maine; Sacramento, California, and Farmington, Connecticut) in the US and two overseas in Japan and China that have more than 60 laboratories performing research in six (6) areas: cancer, reproductive biology, immunology, metabolic, neurobiology, and neurobehavioral disorders.

-JAX is probably best known as the largest distributor of genetically engineered lab mice in the country with about 11,000 mice that are used for research, both at JAX laboratories and 1,700 research laboratories in 50 countries.
+JAX is probably best known as the largest distributor of genetically engineered lab mice in the country with about 11,000 strains of genetically-specialized mice that are used for research, both at JAX laboratories and 1,700 research laboratories in 50 countries.

 In 2019, JAX reported total revenue of $460 million (compared to $432 million in 2018) most of which came from two sources: genetic resources ($318 million) and government grants ($115 million).